 Carefully select a title

 If there are still any doubts, always err on the safe side: choose the simpler and shorter alternative.
 With the number of modern board games available, you should come up with something that ticks all the boxes, or you’re just not searching deep enough.
 When selecting a game, make sure it’s something you know very well and have played many times.
-Nothing puts off new players more than learning that the one teaching the game doesn’t know what he’s talking about.
+Nothing puts off new players more than learning if the one teaching the game doesn’t know what he’s talking about.

 You can find suitable games on these lists: